Abelkrijgtalles/mojang-maps/CONTRIBUTING.md

 ## Some other stuff

 If you want, you can make a discussion to just show off what you've been working on, asking for help, or something else.
-Note: Issues have to be reported in issues and do not belong in issues.
+Note: Issues have to be reported in issues and do not belong in discussions.